Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 Q: What's the best way to farm weapons?

 A: Play ch.

 If you really don’t want to, ch.
-5 is a distance 2nd best choice, or complete ch.
-1 and just hope the shop gives you something good.
+5 is a distant 2nd best choice, or run through ch.
+1 at intensity 2 and just hope the shop gives you something good.

 Q: What's the best way to farm hearts?